About the course

 - networking opportunities with visiting businesses

-By completing this course, you understand the financial drivers of an increasingly complex business world and have the best foundation for your career in finance.
+By completing this course, you should understand the financial drivers of an increasingly complex business world and have the best foundation for your career in finance.
+In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.

 - Deutsche Bank